Lidiadev/ddd-legacy-project/README.md

 ### The Anti-Corruption Layer
 The anti-corruption layer is an adapter layer which handles the conversation between the legacy code and the bubble context.

+Benefits:
+- combines the benefits of a full rewrite with gradual refactoring: working on a greenfield domain model while still delivering business value.

 Considerations:
 - the anti-corruption layer is an additional service that must be managed, maintained and scaled
 - it may add latency.